Intraday Liquidity Risk Visibility with Sarah McAvoy

 Settlement and Reconciliation: Ensuring that collateral is transferred to the correct accounts and that both parties maintain consistent records of transactions, helping to avoid discrepancies or errors.

-Importance of Collateral Management in Capital Markets:
+Why Optimal Collateral Management Matters in Capital Markets:

 • Risk Reduction: It lowers counterparty risk by providing security that can be liquidated in case of a default.